-For more information, or to speak to an immigration law expert today, call 0161 234 6800, chat with us online or complete an enquiry form and we will get back to you.
+For more information, or to speak to an immigration law expert today, call 0161 234 6800 or complete an enquiry form and we will get back to you.

 The Convention does not give unrestricted rights to live in the UK; instead, your interests and those of your family members are balanced against the government's right to maintain immigration controls.

-Latitude Law has vast experience of preparing and submitting applications for family immigration to the UK to the Border Agency of the Home Office.
-Our approach to such cases sets us apart from other immigration practitioners:
+Latitude Law has vast experience of preparing and submitting applications for family immigration to the UK to the Home Office.
+Our approach to such cases sets us apart from other immigration practitioners as we will:

-- We will take detailed instructions from you, your family and close friends, and prepare persuasive witness evidence to support your application
+- Take detailed instructions from you, your family and close friends, and prepare persuasive witness evidence to support your application

-- We will provide careful advice on the wide range of evidence you can submit to the Border Agency
+- Provide careful advice on the wide range of evidence you can submit to UKVI

-- We will draft persuasive submissions to the Secretary of State, applying the full force of UK and European case law to the particular facts of your case
+- Draft persuasive submissions to the Secretary of State, applying the full force of UK and European case law to the particular facts of your case

-- We will advise you on the possible outcomes to your case, with particular emphasis on the difficulties of challenging refusals where no right of appeal is available
+- Advise you on the possible outcomes of your case, with particular emphasis on the difficulties of challenging refusals where no right of appeal is available

 Tribunal and Judicial Review Challenges